 3. Lack of Fetal Movement

-While you should always voice any concerns to your care provider, WebMD says women start to feel their baby’s movements anywhere from as early as 13 weeks (for veteran moms) to as late as 25 weeks (particularly for first time moms).
+You should always voice any frightening pregnancy symptoms (or lack thereof) to your care provider.
+But WebMD says women start to feel their baby’s movements anywhere from as early as 13 weeks (for veteran moms) to as late as 25 weeks (particularly for first time moms).

-Get your FREE Baby’s First Year journal here!
+Get your FREE Baby’s First Year journal by entering your email at the bottom of the page!

 The first time I felt my baby move and knew that it was for sure my baby and not just gas, I was around 19 weeks along.
 But after that one very active day she had, I sometimes went several days without feeling any defined movement from her until I was quite a bit further along.